ConfederacyOfGaia/Gaia/magic-items.md

 As an action, you can use the fist as a *mage hand*, with a range of 5 feet.
 The hand can be used to do anything *mage hand* can do.

+### Seethe

+This is a [simple shortsword](http://kultofathena.com/images/PA1055WD_4_l.jpg), clean and shiny as the day it was made.

+#### Attunement Bonus

+The first time Seethe draws blood in a battle, the weapon noticably warmer.
+After the blade is warmed up in this way (i.e., on any hit after the first), you can choose to inflict an additional 1d4 fire damage on a successful attack.
+This can be used a number of times per short rest equal to your proficiency bonus.

 ### The Moonweaver

 ### Darkheart